The Notebook Not Taken

 I had the pleasure of seeing Alison Hill talk about computational notebooks last week.
 Jupyter, Quarto, Wolfram Notebooks, and the like are now many scientists’ preferred way to think in code.
 Having used several, I can’t help but wonder if there’s a universe out there in which we took a different path.
 Instead of starting with Markdown and slowly edging toward a full-featured editor, did someone on Earth-978 write a plugin for LibreOffice to run code and insert its output into the document?
 It’s technically feasible: there’s no reason something like the Jupyer protocol couldn’t have been invented with a WYSIWYG editor as the first front end instead of a browser.

 Earth-977’s history took yet another path.
 There, Microsoft included what they called a “computational bridge” in Office 2007.
 It was designed to help people create automated reports, but scientists almost immediately adopted it as well: most of them were already using Word and Excel, and found that learning a bit of VB.NET to push around their dataframes was a lot easier than shifting to an entirely new suite of tools.
 By the time Google Docs appeared, active code blocks were as normal (and as expected) as drawings and tables.
-A few holdouts continued to use Python, R, and plaintext editors, but once a consortium sponsored by Microsoft, Google, and Apple implemented diff and merge for office documents, the battle was effectively over.
+A few holdouts continued to use Python and R in text-only editors and IDEs, but once a consortium sponsored by Microsoft, Google, and Apple implemented diff and merge for office documents, the battle was effectively over.

 I suspect our universe unfolded differently for two reasons: